-Consider just how long your students have dreamed about their first jobs.
-Possibly even before Kindergarten, they were asked, “What do you want to be when you grow up?”
+Consider just how long your college students have dreamed about their first jobs.
+Adults have been asking them, “What do you want to be when you grow up?” since kindergarten!

 For most, of course, their responses evolved over time.
 Once they reached high school and began visiting colleges, their excitement grew.

-The main goal of college is to help students discover their career aspirations and potential and realize their life goals post-graduation.
+The main goal of college is to help students identify their career aspirations, potential, and life goals post-graduation.
 Unfortunately, there are many graduate expectations that are not easily attainable.

 Especially with the prevalence of social media, students see idealistic career tracks that may not be within their immediate reach.
-While this may be inspiring, it can just as easily discourage talent before entering the workforce.
-In order to prevent your students from feeling ill-prepared, or worse, becoming depressed about their futures and losing motivation in the job search, it’s essential you ready them for the real world.
+While this may be inspiring for some, it can just as easily discourage talent before entering the workforce.
+In order to prevent these younger job seekers from feeling ill-prepared or hopeless about their future, help them get ready for the real world.

-Here are a few of the realities you need to prepare college students for this coming school year:
+Here are a few of the realities you need to prepare college students to accept:

 Overestimating salaries isn’t just potentially devastating to students’ bank accounts.
-The realization that it may be challenging to pay for school loans, buy a house, and other fundamental essentials takes a toll on morale.
+The realization that it may be challenging to pay for school loans, hold down an apartment without living with roommates, and other fundamental essentials takes a toll on morale.

 Equip your students to prepare for real-life expenses with realistic salary expectations.
 Arm them with tools and resources about their specific industry.
-Payscale, for example, allows your students to put in their future job information to discover earning potential.
+Payscale, for example, allows your students to enter future job information to discover their earning potential.

-If they’re disappointed by the starting salary, give them a glimpse into the future.
+If they’re disappointed by the starting salary, remind them that they won’t be at that figure forever.
 Use Payscale to show what they can potentially earn once they have a few years of experience under their belt.
-You also need to help students understand how far their salary can go compared to their cost of living when they put down roots after graduation day.
+Mention, too, that their cost of living will look different depending on where they hope to put down roots after graduation.

 Give students the opportunity to learn how to set up a budget based on their potential pay.
-Layout how much, on average, they can expect to pay in taxes, what the company will automatically withhold depending on health insurance plans, and how they can save for their futures through retirement funds.
+Outline the average they can expect to pay in taxes, what the company will automatically withhold depending on health insurance plans, and how they can save for the future through retirement funds.

-Unfortunately, 43 percent of Gen Z don’t feel their education has prepared them well for future careers, according to a recent Dell Technologies report.
-However, the reality is, your students are more likely to be offered a job they believe they are overqualified for.
-In fact, an intensive international study by Organisation for Economic Co-operation and Development (OECD) revealed almost one in three graduates are overqualified for their jobs.
+Unfortunately, 43% of Gen Z don’t feel their education has prepared them well for future careers, according to a recent Dell Technologies report.
+However, your students are actually more likely to be offered a job they believe they are overqualified for.
+A study from the Urban Institute revealed that at least 25% of graduates are overqualified for their jobs.

-This off-putting college student reality is a tough one swallow.
+This reality is a tough one to swallow because advanced opportunities is one of college students’ top workplace expectations.
 They’re leaving with a degree that qualified them as experts.
-Now, many will start back at the bottom of the totem pole, wondering what were those four years were really for.
+Now, many will start back at the bottom of the totem pole, wondering what those four years were really for.

-Of course, you know education is important in creating well-rounded, educated individuals.
 Frame the “bottom of the totem pole” concept as a positive.
 Nothing will prepare them for career growth like on-the-job experience.
-It’s better to start in a role where they can excel and grow, rather than being in a position where there’s potential for them to feel overwhelmed and fail.
+It’s better to start in a role where they can excel and grow, rather than be in a position where there’s potential for them to feel overwhelmed and fail.